lupyuen/pinetime-rust-mynewt/README.md

     https://github.com/lupyuen/stm32bluepill-mynewt-sensor/tree/rust
     ```

-    This is the `rust` branch of the repository that contains the Rust and Mynewt application.
+    Note: This is the `rust` branch of the repository that contains the Rust and Mynewt application.

 1. When prompted to `Select Repository Location…`